Understanding Cubic Inches in a Gallon: A complete walkthrough

 Q3: Are there online calculators for this conversion?

 A3: Yes, many online calculators are available that can perform the gallon to cubic inch conversion quickly and easily.
-However, understanding the underlying principle and being able to perform the calculation manually is crucial for a deeper understanding.
+Still, understanding the underlying principle and being able to perform the calculation manually is crucial for a deeper understanding.

 Q4: Why is the conversion factor 231?